Brad Willis (journalist)

-Brad Willis (also known as Bhava Ram) (born August 27, 1949) is a former NBC News foreign correspondent, author, musician and teacher.
+Brad Willis(born August 27, 1949) is a retired NBC News foreign correspondent and author.
 As a journalist, Willis was the recipient of the Alfred I. duPont–Columbia University Award for his work from inside Afghanistan during the Soviet Occupation in 1986.
-Since retiring from journalism due to a broken back and failed surgery, Willis has focused on Vedic wisdom, teaching and writing about ayurveda and yoga.

 Early life

 Willis was born in Los Angeles, California, the youngest of three children.
 As a teenager coming of age in the 1960s, he was actively involved in the national protest movement against the Vietnam War.
 From 1969-73, he attended Humboldt State University in Arcata, California, earning a degree in English Literature and a Secondary Teaching Credential.
 Forsaking a planned career in academia, he left graduate school and joined KVIQ as a news reporter.
 Within two years, Willis was the news director, anchor and investigative reporter for KVIQ.